skip to main content

 Prerequisites: ESE 102 and ESE 130, or instructor's permission.

 This course gives an in-depth discussion of the fluid dynamics of the world ocean.
 Building on the concepts developed in ESE 130, this course explores the vertical structure of the wind-driven gyre circulation, thermocline theory, the dynamics of the Southern Ocean, eddies and eddy parameterizations, geostrophic turbulence, submesoscale dynamics, the circulation of the deep ocean, tides, internal waves, and turbulent mixing.
-Offered 2023-24.
+Not offered 2024-25.

 Instructor: Callies